0xskt/ELK-Stack-Project1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 > *What is the main advantage of automating configuration with Ansible?*
-- It very simple to setup and use.
+- It's very simple to setup and use.
 It's flexible and reusable.

 The playbook implements the following tasks: